 This event requires registration.
 To ensure you receive your invitation to register for future events, please take a moment to save IATASC@MCVEIGH.COM to your email Safe List.
 This will ensure you receive your invitations and they are not filtered by your organization's email system to your Junk Mail folder.

-Invitations to register for SC145 will be sent out directly to all accredited delegates the week of 25 August 2019, please contact the registration team directly at IATASC@MCVEIGH.COM if you have not received your invitation to register at that time or require further information on hotel reservations and letters of invitation for visa applications.
+Invitations to register for SC145 will be sent out directly to all accredited delegates mid-August 2019, please contact the registration team directly at IATASC@MCVEIGH.COM if you have not received your invitation to register at that time or require further information on hotel reservations and letters of invitation for visa applications.

 Delegates are reminded that it is their individual responsibility to obtain a valid visa to attend the Slot Conference.
 Please ensure you check your visa requirements as soon as possible to prevent any delay in your visa application.
 For guidance and further information, delegates should consult the IATA Travel Center.

 Delegates requiring a letter of invitation to attend the conference in order to support their visa application should check the "Visa Letter Request" box when registering online, then follow the instructions.